emmt/TypeUtils.jl/README.md

 ```

 The restriction `α::Union{Real,Complex}` accounts for the fact that in-place
-multiplication imposes a unitless multiplier.
-Since the test leading to the expression
+multiplication imposes a dimensionless multiplier.
+Since the test leading to the
-used for `alpha` is based on the types of the arguments, the branch is eliminated at
+expression used for `alpha` is based on the types of the arguments, the branch is
-compile time and the type of `alpha` is known by the compiler.
-The `InexactConversion`
+eliminated at compile time and the type of `alpha` is known by the compiler.
+The
-exception may then only be thrown by the call to `convert` in the first branch of the
+`InexactConversion` exception may then only be thrown by the call to `convert` in the
-test.
+first branch of the test.

 This seemingly very specific case was in fact the key point to allow for packages such as
 [LazyAlgebra](https://github.com/emmt/LazyAlgebra.jl) or